aryan1429/mr-sarcastic/PROFILE_UPDATE_IMPLEMENTATION.md

 ## Overview
 Successfully implemented user profile editing functionality that allows users to update their name and profile picture, with data stored in MongoDB.

+## ⚠️ Important: Authentication Required

+**To test the profile update functionality, users must be authenticated first:**

+1. Navigate to `/auth` to log in (or any protected route will redirect there)
+2. Use Google OAuth or Firebase authentication
+3. Once authenticated, access `/profile` to test the new features

+The 401 errors occur when trying to access protected endpoints without authentication.
+This is expected behavior.

 ## Backend Changes

 ### 1. Updated User Routes (`backend/routes/users.js`)